suzaku-io/boopickle/README.md

 ```

 In principle the pickler should do following things:
-- check if the object has been pickled already using `state.identityRefFor(obj)`
+- check if the object has been pickled already using `state.identityRefFor(obj)` (if you want deduplication)
 - if yes, store an index to the reference (this also takes care of `null` values)
 - it not, encode the class using `state.enc` and/or calling picklers for members
 - if your class has a `length`, you can encode it in the same space as reference index by using a non-negative value